followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onToolbarPreparing.md

 - [*"groupPanel"*](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/groupPanel/)
 - [*"searchPanel"*]({basewidgetpath}/Configuration/searchPanel/)

-The following code shows how you can customize the toolbar using this handler.
+The following code shows how you can customize the toolbar using this function.

 ---
 ##### jQuery